Rambanapasi/Much-Ado-Dividends/Thesis/README.md

 no clear relationship between which strategy works best.
-This contradicts what some pundits advocate, they believe that investors looking for yield in low rate environments would cause the price action to favor such stock (we have only seen this in the EU DG ).
+This contradicts what some pundits advocate, they believe that investors looking for yield in low rate environments would cause the price action to favor such stock (we have only seen this in the EU DG ), thus give higher returns.

 # Rolling consistency